-How Rishi Sunak might govern as prime minister
+How Rishi Sunak might govern as Prime Minister

-Rishi Sunak’s promises from the last leadership election give a clue about how he might act as prime minister.
+The former chancellor’s promises from the last leadership contest provide clues to how he might act as Prime Minister.

-If Rishi Sunak becomes prime minister, it will be after a rapid leadership contest focused almost entirely on personality rather than policy.
+Rishi Sunak has become the new Prime Minister after a rapid Conservative leadership contest focused almost entirely on personality rather than policy.

-As a result, he has said little about how he might address the turmoil that followed the mini-budget.
+As a result, the former chancellor has said little about how he might address the turmoil that followed the mini-budget.

-But with only seven weeks having passed since the end of the previous leadership election, the promises he made over the summer provide some clues on what he might do if he is made prime minister.
+But only seven weeks after the end of the previous leadership election, the promises he made over the summer provide some clues to what he might do now he has won his battle for No 10.

 He is therefore unlikely to deviate from the tax U-turns set out by Jeremy Hunt on October 17, especially as he had already committed to some policies such as increasing corporation tax to 25%.